top of page

 • playoffs are a single elimination, seeded bracket.

-• All teams make the playoffs and are sorted by ranking.
+• All teams make the playoffs and are placed their respective bracket based on ranking.

 • regular season & Playoff Games cannot end in a tie.